-Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max compared
+Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max: Which should you buy?

 There are many similarities between the iPhone 13 models.
 They all feature a similar flat edge design - even though there is some variation between the models in terms of finishes and camera lenses on the rear.

 The Pro models are more premium in appearance, but the standard models still have a great finish - opting for aerospace-grade aluminium frames over surgical-grade stainless steel.
-They all run on the same A15 chip with next generation 16-core Neural Engine though, they all run on iOS 15 software and they are all 5G compatible.
+They all run on an A15 chip with next generation 16-core Neural Engine though, they all run on iOS 16 software and they are all 5G compatible.

-They also all have OLED display panels with True Tone and Haptic Touch - though their resolutions and some technologies differ - and they all come with the same front-facing camera, whilst also all being IP68 water and dust resistant.
-All models also offer a reduced notch compared to the iPhone 12 models.
+They also all have OLED display panels with True Tone, Haptic Touch and HDR support - though their resolutions and some technologies differ - and they all come with the same front-facing camera, whilst also all being IP68 water and dust resistant.
+All models also offer a reduced notch compared to the iPhone 12 models - although it isn't a huge reduction.

-All four models have Face ID, differentiating them from the iPhone SE model, which uses Touch ID.
+All four models have Face ID, differentiating them from the iPhone SE model, which continues to use Touch ID.

 What's different on the iPhone 13 models?

-Whilst the four new iPhones have some similarities, there are of course a number of differences.
+Whilst the four iPhone 13 models have some similarities, there are of course a number of differences.

 Physical size